Radhanath Swami: 1970: From Europe to India

-Richard traveled to Europe with his childhood friend Gary Liss.
+Richard travelled to Europe with his childhood friend Gary Liss.
 Penniless, they stayed with anyone who would take them in, and often survived on just bread and cheese.
 To cover basic expenses, Richard played the harmonica on the street and collected alms.
 In Amsterdam, Richard met Hare Krishnas once again and spent some time in a commune.
 In England, he attended the rock festival Isle of Wight on the Isle of Wight on 30 August 1970, witnessing one of Jimi Hendrix's last performances.

 During his travels, Richard read books on Eastern spirituality and the Bible that he had brought from America.
 He loved to visit churches and monasteries, and never missed an opportunity to talk with the priests and monks.
 In Rome, Richard met with Franciscan friars, with whom he had a long conversation about Jesus and the relationship between Christianity and Judaism.
 Richard and Gary also attended the speech of the pope in the Vatican.
-They saw the Catholic monks meditating in the catacombs of the monastery, among the skeletons of their predecessors, and heard from one of them of the frailty of the material body.
+They saw the Catholic monks meditating in the catacombs of the monastery, among the skeletons of their predecessors and heard from one of them of the frailty of the material body.
 After parting from Gary for a while, Richard made a pilgrimage to Assisi, visiting places associated with the life of the great Catholic saint Francis of Assisi.

 In Athens, Richard and Gary first made their living by donating blood, and then, together with a Swiss violinist and French guitarist, playing music and collecting alms on the street.
 After the police forbade them to do so and confiscated their earnings, Richard and Gary went to Crete, where Richard lived in a cave by the sea.
-By that time, Richard has little interest in the carefree way of life and ideals of the hippies; he was increasingly drawn to the spiritual life.
+By that time, Richard had little interest in the carefree way of life and ideals of the hippies; he was increasingly drawn to spiritual life.